derkork/openscad-graph-editor/manual/manual.md

 ![](images/add_loop_nest_level.png)

 This will add a second input to the _Loop start_ node and the loop will now repeat for each combination of values in the two input vectors.
 Consider the following example.
 We start with a loop that renders ten cubes in a row.
 To do this we use a _Construct Range_ node to build a vector that has the numbers `0` to `9` in it.
-We use that as input for the loop and then calculate a translation vector that moves the cube 0, 2, 4, 6, ... units along the X-axis in each iteration:
+We use that as input for the loop and then calculate a translation vector that moves the cube 0, 2, 4, 6, ... units along the `x`-axis in each iteration:

 ![](images/loop_example_1d.png)

-Now say we want to have a square made out of cubes, so we need to translate the cube both in X and Z direction.
+Now say we want to have a square made out of cubes, so we need to translate the cube both in `x` and `y` direction.
 For this we can simply add a loop level and connect the range output to the second input of the loop.
-Now the loop will run once for each combination of x and y.
-We use the values of x and y to calculate the translation vector.
+Now the loop will run once for each combination of `x` and `y`.
+We use the values of `x` and `y` to calculate the translation vector.

 ![](images/loop_example_2d.png)

 We can take this one step further and add a third loop level.
-Now the loop will run once for each combination of x, y and z.
-We use the values of x, y and z to calculate the translation vector.
+Now the loop will run once for each combination of `x`, `y` and `z`.
+We use the values of `x`, `y` and `z` to calculate the translation vector.
 This yields us a cube made out of cubes:

 ![](images/nested_loop_example.png)